Puller28/EtsyImageStudio/replit.md

 ### Data Storage Solutions
 The application uses a hybrid storage approach:

-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **Database**: Supabase PostgreSQL with Drizzle ORM for type-safe database operations
 - **Schema Design**: User and project entities with JSONB fields for flexible metadata storage
-- **Connection**: Neon Database serverless PostgreSQL for production scalability
+- **Connection**: Supabase serverless PostgreSQL for production scalability
 - **Development**: In-memory storage implementation for rapid development and testing

 ### Authentication and Authorization